 Trekking Routes : Rishikesh – Auli – Chitrakantha – Kuari Pass – Dakhwani – Pana – Ramni – Ghat – Srinagar – Rishikesh

-• 2 guides for the group of maximum 14 trekkers so 1 guide for 7 group members.
+• 2 guides for the group of maximum 14 trekkers, i.e., 1 guide for 7 group members.
 This will ensure high safety and more information and personal attention which are necessary to appreciate a trek.
 All our guides are professionally trained and have many years of relevant experience in guiding treks.

 • Good quality camping arrangements.

-we believe that roughing it out necessarily doesn’t mean sleeping in smelly sleeping bags, compromising on safety by using low quality equipment and having unappetizing meals.
+• We believe that roughing it out necessarily doesn’t mean sleeping in smelly sleeping bags, compromising on safety by using low-quality equipment and having unappetizing meals.
 We focus on your safety, basic comforts and the environment while camping.
-Keeping this is mind, the following equipment is provided on the trek.
+Keeping this in mind, the following equipment is provided on the trek.

-• All meals starting from dinner on Day 1 till breakfast on last day.
-A lot of emphasis is given to nutritional needs and a menu of vegetarian dishes is prepared accordingly.
+• All meals starting from dinner on Day 1 until breakfast on last day.
+A lot of emphases is given to nutritional needs and a menu of vegetarian dishes is prepared accordingly.
 Tea/coffee will be served throughout.

 • Porter/mule charges for carrying camping equipment & rations.